auth0/docs/articles/users/search/v3/index.md

 ## Sort results

 To sort user search results, pass a `field:order` value to the `sort` parameter when making your request.
 The `field` is the name of the field to sort by, while order can be set to `1` for ascending order and `-1` for descending.
+Sorting by `app_metadata` or `user_metadata` is not supported.

 For example, to sort users in ascending order by the `created_at` field you can pass the value `created_at:1` to the `sort` parameter: